A relational description of higher commutators in Mal'cev varieties: Introduction

 \section{Introduction}

-Two algebras are called \emph{polynomially equivalent} if they have the same underlying set, and the same clone of all polynomial operations.
+Two algebras are called \emph{polynomially equivalent} if they have the same underlying set and the same clone of all polynomial operations.
 One of the invariants to distinguish polynomially inequivalent algebras is the congruence lattice of the corresponding algebra, and the binary commutator operation $[{\cdot},{\cdot}]$ on this lattice (the theory describing this commutator have been developed in the 80's, and is described in the book by Freese and McKenzie \cite{fm87}).
-In fact, from results of Idziak \cite{idz99} and Bulatov \cite{bul05}, one can see that on the~three-element set, every Mal'cev algebra is up to polynomial equivalence described by its congruence lattice, and the binary commutator operation.
-The analogue is not true for sets with at least four elements.
+In fact, from the results of Idziak \cite{idz99} and Bulatov \cite{bul05}, one can see that on the~three-element set, every Mal'cev algebra is up to polynomial equivalence described by its congruence lattice, and the binary commutator operation.
+This is no longer true for sets with at least four elements.
 But one can generalize the binary commutator operator to higher arities.
-These higher arity commutators have been introduced by Bulatov in \cite{bul01}.
-From the description of polynomial clones on four-element set given in \cite{bi03}, one can obtain that four-element Mal'cev algebra is determined up to polynomial equivalence by its unary polynomials, congruence lattice, and higher commutator operators on this lattice.
+These higher arity commutators have been introduced by Bulatov \cite{bul01}.
+From the description of polynomial clones with a~Mal'cev operation on the four-element set \cite{bi03}, one can obtain that every four-element Mal'cev algebra is determined up to polynomial equivalence by its unary polynomials, congruence lattice, and higher commutator operators on this lattice.
 The higher commutators are defined by the following `term-condition'.

 \begin{definition}[Bulatov's higher commutator operators] Let $\alpha_0,\dots,\alpha_{n-1}$, and $\gamma$ be congruences of some algebra $\al A$.
 We say that \define{$\alpha_0,\dots,\alpha_{n-2}$ centralize $\alpha_{n-1}$ modulo $\gamma$} if for all tuples $\tup a_i$, $\tup b_i$, $i=0,\dots,{n-1}$, and all terms $t$ of~$\al A$ such that \begin{enumerate} \item $\tup a_i \neq \tup b_i$, but the corresponding entries are congruent modulo $\alpha_i$ for all $i \in \{0,\dots,n-1\}$, and \item $t(\tup x_0,\dots,\tup x_{n-2}, \tup a_{n-1}) \equiv_\gamma t(\tup x_0,\dots,\tup x_{n-2}, \tup b_{n-1})$ for all $(\tup x_0,\dots,\tup x_{n-2}) \in (\{\tup a_0,\tup b_0\} \times \dots \times \{\tup a_{n-2},\tup b_{n-2}\}) \setminus \{(\tup b_0,\dots,\tup b_{n-2})\}$, \end{enumerate} we have